 Day 11: To Oslo for the ferry.

 Although we have to be at the ferry terminal in Oslo at 12 o'clock, we use back roads as long as possible on our last leg in Norway.
 At 2 p.m. our ferry leaves Oslo, giving us the opportunity to enjoy the passage through the Oslofjord in daylight.
-Afterwards, there is sure to be a place in the restaurant on board where the group can say goodbye to each other in peace.
+Afterward, there is sure to be a place in the restaurant onboard where the group can say goodbye to each other in peace.

 After an extensive breakfast buffet, we arrive in Kiel at around 10 a.m. and start our individual journey home.

-- We reserve the right to change the programme, route or hotel. -
+- We reserve the right to change the program, route, or accommodation. -